-In Other Words is an honest and lyrical confession of her ups and downs while learning Italian.
+In Other Words by Jhumpa Lahiri is an honest and lyrical confession of her journey, the ups and downs of studying Italian.

-There were certain passages in the book that resonated with me more than others.
-What I felt was simply a yearning to visit Italy again, to hear the language, to speak it, to understand it better….
+There were certain passages in the book that resonated with me much more than the others.
+What I felt in the end was simply a yearning to visit Italy again, to hear the language, to speak it and to understand it better than before.

 When she talks about learning the language:

 “Because in the end to learn a language, to feel connected to it, to have a dialogue, however childlike however imperfect.”